corpbob/openshift_istio_ansible/README.md

 6. Open another terminal and cd to the  openshift_istio_ansible project.

-- Get your host IP address.
+- Get your host IP address OR go to 7 below to run a script to do it for you.
 - Get the nodeport of the service.
 Execute

 ```